divyeshkakadiya-inventyv/Training/rust/readme.md

 ## Grpc-task-server

-The `grpc-task-server` provides a high-level overview of how the gRPC protocol operates within the Axum framework.
+The `grpc-task` provides a high-level overview of how the gRPC protocol operates within the Axum framework.

 ## Usage